the-blue-alliance/fms-companion-dist/README.md

  2. Open the Docker Desktop application to initialize Docker
  3. Open a Powershell terminal and navigate to the new files
  4. Run `docker load --input .\tba-offseason-companion-image.tar`
- 5. Run `docker-compose up` to launch the Companion  (you may need to manually open the Docker Desktop application first)
+ 5. Run `docker-compose up` to launch the Companion and navigate to http://localhost:6001

 ## Setup